 - Walkers, crutches, cane

 - Toilet riser or commode

 - Extra cushions to raise the seat of your favorite chair

 - Hand held shower head

-- Shower chair
+- · Shower chair

-- Grab bars
+- · Grab bars

-- Reacher and dressing stick
+- Reacher or sock aid

 - Elastic shoe laces

-- Sock-aid

 Getting Ready for Surgery

 Sanford Health has created a booklet called Getting Ready for Surgery.
 This booklet will answer some questions you may have about having surgery at Sanford.